-- Trust centre technology
+- Trust center technology

-With references in Algeria, Bulgaria (military), Azerbaijan, Gabon, Germany, China, Finland, France, Mexico, Puerto Rico, Slovenia, Sweden, and in Europe with the European health card, Thales is a reliable and robust partner.
+With references in Algeria, Bulgaria (military), Azerbaijan, Gabon, Germany, China, Finland, France, Mexico, Puerto Rico, Slovenia, Sweden, and Europe with the European health card, Thales is a reliable and robust partner.

 Why use a smart health card?